 If you’re after something other than a sandwich for lunch, why not try making a wrap?

 Wraps are delicious, filling, and an easy way to pack in protein at lunchtime.
 Loading your wrap with turkey can make a nice change from the usual go-to of chicken.
-It’s also a healthier option than processed foods like ham and canned lunch meat, which have been associated with an increased risk of cancer by the World Health Organisation.
+It’s also a healthier option than processed foods like ham and canned lunch meat, which have been associated with an increased risk of cancer.

 These easy turkey pinwheel wraps from Project Meal Plan contain an impressive 41g of protein per serving.
 They’re easy to make in advance, so are perfect for anyone on the go or with little time on their hands.